jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/distributed_cloud/index.rst

 On the active controller for each subcloud:

 #.
 Add a route from the subcloud to the controller management network to enable
    the subcloud to go online.
-Use the following command:
+For each host in the subcloud:

    .. code:: sh